SkQ

 the experiments, thus eliminating the influence of genetic

-of 1.85 nM was tested.
-Stock SkQ solution was diluted in
+concentration of 1.85 nM was tested.
+Stock SkQ solution was

-distilled water.
-Adult flies were administered the compound
+diluted in distilled water.
+Adult flies were administered

-throughout their lives.
-Since adult flies can feed on food
+the compound throughout their lives.
+Since adult flies can

-located on the surface, it was decided to spread the SkQ1
+feed on food located on the surface, it was decided to

-solution of a corresponding concentration on the surface of
+spread the SkQ1 solution of a corresponding concentration on

-freshly prepared medium poured into test tubes containing the
+the surface of freshly prepared medium poured into test

-during the day were placed in tubes, each tube contained five
+>selected during the day were placed in tubes, each tube

-medium.
-In control tubes, 100 [mu]l of distilled water without
+in standard medium.
+In control tubes, 100 [mu]l of distilled

-SkQ was spread on standard medium surface; in test tubes, 100
+water without SkQ was spread on standard medium surface; in

-[mu]l of the test compound at a selected concentration was
+test tubes, 100 [mu]l of the test compound at a selected

-transferred to a corresponding fresh medium.
-All tubes were
+week flies were transferred to a corresponding fresh medium.

 [0049] Analysis of the survival curves for flies showed that